-In a quite challenging market context, Generali priorities are to consolidate the leadership in Europe and strengthen the position in high-potential markets, with an ambition to profitable growth, combined with financial optimisation as well as innovation and digital transformation.
+In an unprecedented context due to the crisis generated by the pandemic, Generali priorities are to consolidate the leadership in Europe and strengthen the position in high-potential markets, with an ambition to profitable growth, combined with financial optimisation as well as sustainability, innovation and digital transformation.

 Despite a scenario that remains highly uncertain, the improving prospects for the distribution and efficacy of vaccines have helped to strengthen investors' prospects for the global economy in 2021.